 New Final Bond Terms for the Danish Ship Finance A/S Base Prospectus dated 9 July 2020

-Danish Ship Finance issues new fixed rate non-callable bullet bond (SMB) with maturity date 1 January 2030.
+Danish Ship Finance issues new floating rate non-callable bullet bond (SMB) with maturity date 1 January 2029.

 In connection with the opening of new ISINs under the Danish Ship Finance A/S Base Prospectus dated 9 July 2020, Danish Ship Finance issues new Final Bond Terms.